Department of Biology

 Fifth-Year M.S.
 Program

 The Department of Biology offers an opportunity to earn a B.S. and an M.S. degree in a total of five years through programs such as Early Acceptance (EA) and Accelerated Bachelors-to-Masters (ABM).
 This program offers qualified students mentorship during undergraduate study and supplements professional degrees such as medicine, veterinary sciences, dentistry, optometry, and physician assistant.
-The student works closely with a faculty member in an area of intensive research which prepares the student for a Ph.D. degree program in the biological sciences or a future health professions career.
+The student works closely with a faculty member in an area of intensive research, which prepares the student for a Ph.D. degree program in the biological sciences or a future health professions career.
 It also builds teaching skills for academic careers.
 Admission to the program requires a minimum 3.25 grade point average; three letters of recommendation; an interview with the admissions committee; and a satisfactory score on the Graduate Record Examination by fall of the senior year.
-For additional information, please contact Dr. Stephen Watts, Graduate Program Director, at (205) 934-2045 or sawatts@uab.edu.
+For additional information, please contact Dr. Peggy Biga, Graduate Program Director, at (205) 934-9684 or pegbiga@uab.edu.

 Bachelor of Science with a Major in Biology